48Hudson_sm.gif

 1935 • Saul Family

-After George Stoneman’s death, the builidng was rented to a number of shops and offices including a candy shop and a biscuit and cracker shop.
+After George Stoneman’s death, the building was rented to a number of shops and offices including a candy shop and a biscuit and cracker shop.

-48 Hudson was purchased by Isadore Saul in 1935.
-His son, Bernard, and later daughter-in-law, Eva, ran Saul’s Equipment Supply.
+48 Hudson was purchased by Isadore and Eva Saul in 1935.
+They opened Saul’s Equipment Supply in 1937.
+Their son, Bernard, and later daughter-in-law, Ella, Saul’s Equipment Supply.
 The business would be on Hudson Avenue from 1937 through 1996.
 Under the Saul’s ownership, the building received another facelift in 1937 with the addition of the false front facade that modernized the building and hid the gable from the street.
 The second floor had a band of plate glass display windows added.
 The front wall was clad with Insel-bric, an asphalt shingle that was designed to imitate the appearance of brick.
 In the 1950s, the building was to be combined with 50 Hudson, but the addition never happened.
 The boiler room was turned into a much larger garage in 1952.
 In the 1960s, the facade was again redone, recessing the first floor storefront windows to be flush with the rest of the facade.

 2006 • Brian Parker